andras-varro/RPI/hardening/README.md

 # setup_lockscreen
 ------------------

 Raspberry OS/Raspbian comes with a nice and light user interface and autologin.
-Locking the UI was also not in scope for the defa-ult skin.
+Locking the UI was also not in scope for the default skin.

 # Features:
 * Disable auto log-in